HenzaT/music-page-copy/README.md

 This is a self-directed project to showcase my music.

 ## Goals
 To make a site to showcase the music I am currently making, as well as from past projects.
 This is an extention of my software development portfolio, and I intend to link the two in future.
-I also wanted to keep my skills using React up to date.
+I also wanted to keep my skills using React up to date and use a different hosting platform to Heroku, which is what I usually use.

 ## Tech Stack
 - React.js